katjacodes/gbrw/TESTING.md

 2. Page content
    1. Click on each profile image to verify it links to the correct profile.
-   2. Using both Firefox Developer Tools and different devices: Look at the About on a desktop screen, a tablet screen, and a phone screen (both in portrait and landscape orientation) to verify that the images rearrange with increasing/decreasing screen width.
+   2. Using both Firefox Developer Tools and different devices: Look at the About on a desktop screen, a tablet screen, and a phone screen (both in portrait and landscape orientation) to verify that the images rearrange with increasing/decreasing screen width. _During testing, the imgages did not rearrange.
+Researching the reason for this, I found out that all of them need to be wrapped into on single row to be fully responsive._

 3. Individual profile pages
    1. Navigation bar: